Best Guide To Molentargius Natural Park

 The area is currently 1600 hectares wide and divided into several ponds with their own micro-environment: each environment has different features depending on the water’s salinity, which varies for every pond.

-The Park’s name comes from the Sardinian name for the donkey (molenti) and the persons in charge of leading the animals (used to move the salt) in and out of the area, who were called molentargius, literally meaning “the men who lead the donkeys”.
+The Park’s name comes from the Sardinian name for the donkey (molenti) and the persons in charge of leading the animals (used to move the salt) in and out of the area.
+They were called molentargius, literally meaning “the men who lead the donkeys”.

 The area became permanently flooded only around 1950 when the urbanization in the vicinity started to cause a massive increase in the water flowing towards the salt works.
 The terrain wasn’t suitable for absorbing all that water and, year after year, the landscape changed drastically.